Gradually-Zero/use-openai/README.md

 # Gradually-Zero-AI

-a use openai api vscode extension
+A use openai api vscode extension